-HA translated much from classical poetry and from Sanskrit, though these translations often were rather free renderings.
+HA translated much from classical poetry and from Sanskrit, although these translations were often rather free renderings.
 Among his literary remains were found long extracts translated from the Kathāsaritsāgara.
 As a teacher he opposed to new pedagogic theories and as a member of School Reform Committee tried vainly to retain the important position of Classical languages.

 Publications: diss.
 Quaestiones scenicae.
 51 p.
 Lund 1878; De parodo chori in fabulis Aristophaneis.
 39 p.
 Lund 1879; ed.
 Terentius’ Phormio.
 88 p.
 Stockh.
 1896; translations of Classical poetry (Terentius, Vergilius), studies on classical and modern literature, collections of essays.

 – translated: Pärlbandet (Ratnāvalī).
 76 p.
 Växjö 1892; Den lilla lervagnen (Mṛcchakaṭika).
 133 p.
 Växjö 1899; Likspökets tjugofem berättelser (Vetālapañcaviṁśati).
 244 p.
 Lund 1902; Urvaśī och hennes hjälte (Vikramorvaśī).
 60 p.
 Lund 1906.

 Sources: Charpentier, “Indologiska studier i Sverige”, Svensk Orientsällskapets Årsbok 1924, 67f.; J. Mjöberg, Svenskt biografiskt Lexikon 1, 1918, 760f. (with photo); Swedish Wikipedia.